cosmaslabs/personal-workspace/projects/AI_Crypto_Price_Predictor/.github/pull_request_template.md

 # Description

-Please include a summary of the changes and the related issue.
+Please include a summary of the changes and which issue is fixed.
 Please also include relevant motivation and context.

 Fixes # (issue)

-## Type of change
+## Type of Change

 Please delete options that are not relevant.